 Gold Panning at the Tod Mountain Mining Co.

-The first stop was gold panning, which ended up being one of the kids favorite activities of the whole weekend!
+The first stop was gold panning, which ended up being one of the kid’s favourite things to do in Sun Peaks summer!
 They were given a bag of sand and got to pan for jewels in it.
 Their treasurers included amethyst, aventurine, jade, and 18 other types of rocks.
 The kids loved collecting them and then coming back to the hotel, sorting them, and figuring out which each one was, by matching them up to the rock guide.

 Next stop, was the trampoline, where my kids got catapulted (safely) into the sky.
 They loved soaring 20+ feet into the air and let out whoops and hollers that could be heard across the village!